-Since 6 April 2017, there has been a new main residence transferable nil-rate band (family home allowance) that applies when the main residence is passed on to a direct descendant.
-This new main residence transferable nil-rate band will work alongside the existing IHT nil-rate band which is currently £325,000.
+Main residence transferable nil-rate band (family home allowance) that applies when the main residence is passed on to a direct descendant.
+The main residence transferable nil-rate band will work alongside the existing IHT nil-rate band which is currently £325,000.
 In the same way as with the current nil-rate band, any unused main residence transferable nil-rate band will be transferred to a surviving spouse or registered civil partner.

 Inherited from a spouse

-It is possible therefore that by 2020/21, an individual will have their own nil-rate band of £325,000 as well as a main residence transferable nil-rate band of £175,000 in respect of their main residence, plus a nil-rate band of £325,000 inherited from their spouse and a main residence transferable nil-rate band of £175,000 inherited from their spouse.
+It is possible therefore that by 2020/21, an individual will have their own nil-rate band of £325,000 as well as the main residence transferable nil-rate band of £175,000 in respect of their main residence, plus a nil-rate band of £325,000 inherited from their spouse and the main residence transferable nil-rate band of £175,000 inherited from their spouse.

 Effect of the proposed changes

 Few taxes are quite as emotive – or as politicised – as IHT.
 The structures into which you transfer your assets can have lasting consequences for you and your family.
 The rate of IHT payable is 40% on property, money and possessions above the nil-rate band.
 The rate may be reduced to 36% if 10% or more of the estate is left to charity.

 It makes sense to ensure that your affairs are structured in the most tax-efficient way possible.
 However, it isn’t easy to keep up with the many exemptions and reliefs available.
 So what should you consider?

 Lifetime gifts to individuals are potentially exempt transfers and fall outside the scope of IHT, provided the donor survives at least seven years from the date of the gift.